thatsmellything/preject-1-datascienceinpractice/README.md

 - dataset (should be in root folder)

 # Usage
-Full jupyter notebook is available in Project1.ipynb.
+Full jupyter notebook file is available in Project1.ipynb.
 Runs like a regular jupyter notebook, but all tests were conducted using the python interpreter 3.10.1.

 # Motivation, Results, and Findings
 This can all be found in the "Report.pdf" file.